 Have you heard of the decorative art technique of Verre Eglomise?
-Apparently it dates back to the 13th century and according to Wikipedia, the French term Verre Eglomise refers to the process of applying both a design and gilding onto the back of glass to produce a mirror like finish.
+Apparently it dates back to the 13th century and according to Wikipedia, the French term Verre Eglomise refers to the process of applying both a design and gilding onto the back of the glass to produce a mirror-like finish.
 When you combine it with Unicorn SPiT, it creates the most beautiful effect.

-That’s my humble attempt at Verre Eglomise and it was surprisingly easy to do.
+That’s my humble attempt at Verre Eglomise with Unicorn SPiT and it was surprisingly easy to do.
 I’ve never used Unicorn SPiT on glass before.
-I do know that it works like a charm on wood and material though, and I’ve being dying to try it.
+I do know that it works like a charm on wood and material though, and I’ve been dying to try it.
 Especially after seeing all the beautiful things some of the other talented SPiTTers have been doing.
 Anyhows, because this was one of those playing around, experiment kinda things, there was just no ways I was going to spend a ton of money.
-Luckily, we had one of those el cheapo clocks and a plastic doily in our craft stash that were just perfect.
+Luckily, we had one of those el-cheapo clocks and a plastic doily in our craft stash that was just perfect.

 How To Verre Eglomise With Unicorn Spit

 After dismantling the clock we gave the glass a good clean with newspaper and watered down vinegar, before using the doily as a stencil.

 The design on the doily was quite fussy, so I took a plastic lid to mask off the center bit.
 When spraying the doily, I used a very light touch, so the design would come out blotchy and hazy rather than perfect.
-I think it adds a nice touch to the final look.
+I think it adds a nice aged feel.

 Once the paint was dry, I applied a coat of clear Mod Podge to the glass.
 Like most water-based paints, Unicorn SPiT won’t adhere to smooth surfaces like glass, plastic, or melamine if it’s not treated first.
 If you don’t have any SPiT, acrylic paints will also work.
 Using a combination of White Ming and Zia Teal I just dabbed bits of color on to the back of the glass, being careful to leave some gaps between the colors.